 Have you tried the new Starbucks Iced Pineapple Matcha Drink?
 It’s incredibly refreshing with a beautiful green color.
-This copycat vegan green tea drink is a real deal and has the perfect blend of coconut milk, matcha green tea, pineapple, and ginger flavor.
+This copycat vegan green tea drink tastes just like the one from Starbucks with the perfect blend of coconut milk, matcha green tea, pineapple, and ginger flavor.
 When making it at home, you can easily customize to your desired sweetness level.

-- Syrup of Your Choice – You can use simple syrup, pineapple syrup, or other syrup.
+- Substitute: You can also use pineapple syrup or other syrup.
 Alternatively, you can substitute honey or sugar.
 For a healthy option, use Stevia instead.

 Pro Tip: Matcha green tea powder should be stored in the refrigerator once it’s opened.
 Use a container that’s as air-tight and light-tight as possible.